Love4684/Data-Structures-and-Algorithms/DS-ALGO/Array/README.rst

        3 1 1 1 1
        output 3

-Given the sorted 2d array having 0's and 1's , find the row number which have maximum no 1's. #hint check column wise to get one in any row and that wil be the max
+Given an array rearrange the element of array in zigzag fashion .
 ===============================================================================

 .. code:: c++